MadStudioRoblox/ProfileStore/docs/index.md

 If you need help integrating ProfileStore into your project, [join the discussion on the Roblox forums (Click here)](https://devforum.roblox.com/t/profilestore/3190543).

+Forward any bugs to the creator of this module - we'll try to fix bugs super quickly!

 ## How does it work?

 ProfileStore loads and caches data from a DataStore key on a single Roblox game server and